-Students from the Accounting, Finance and Economics Department have enjoyed exciting and intellectually-challenging positions at JP Morgan, IBM, the Government Economic Service, Oxford Economics, and a host of other organisations, many of which operate internationally.
+Students from the Accounting, Finance and Economics Department have enjoyed exciting and intellectually-challenging positions at JP Morgan, IBM, the Government Economic Service, Oxford Economics, the Office for National Statistics, and a host of other organisations, many of which operate internationally.
 Many students are offered graduate positions by their placement employer.

 During your placement there is a fee which is paid to the university.
 It covers the cost of your placement tutor, and the support we provide whilst looking for a placement position and during your placement role.

 Whilst on your placement you will still be classed as a student.
 You will be paid a financially sustainable salary which will vary depending on your role, company and location.